-The two leading credit card companies in the world today are the competitors Visa and MasterCard.
-They both operate in a very similar way.
+Both Visa and MasterCard operate in a very similar way.
 While Visa claims to have 2.4 billion cards issued, across more than 200 countries, MasterCard avoids direct comparison by saying it processes over 18 billion payments per year.
 It is difficult to find any difference in the number of locations worldwide that accept the cards, which is now estimated at close to thirty million.

 What’s the difference between Visa and MasterCard?

-As far as most consumers are concerned, there is no real difference between the two.
-They are both widely accepted in over two hundred countries and it is very rare to find a location that will accept one but not the other.
+As far as most consumers are concerned, there is no real difference between MasterCard and Visa.
+The two are both widely accepted in over two hundred countries and it is very rare to find a location that will accept one but not the other.

 However, neither Visa nor MasterCard actually issue any credit cards themselves.
 They are both simply methods of payment.
 They rely on banks in various countries to issue credit cards that utilise these payment methods.
 Therefore, the interest rates, rewards, annual fees, and all other charges are issued by your bank and when you pay your bill you are paying it to the bank or institution that issued your card and not Visa or MasterCard.